torryatco/Redesign-spr25/readme.md

 ## LocalStorage and SessionStorage

+It seems excessive to check the NY Times API every time we go to the home page.

 The localStorage and sessionStorage APIs let you store data locally in the browser.
 You can use the local storage API to store data locally that the browser can access later.

 Data is stored indefinitely, and must be a string.